rails/rails/guides/source/testing.md

 Parallel Testing
 ----------------

-Parallel testing allows you to parallelize your test suite.
+Running tests in parallel reduces the time it takes your entire test suite to run.
 While forking processes is the default method, threading is supported as well.
 Running tests in parallel reduces the time it takes your entire test suite to run.